 WHAT IS THE 911 TOY DRIVE?

-More Than 7 Million Toys to Over a Million Children!
+Nearly 8 Million Toys to Over a Million Children!

 The W. Steven Martin 911 Toy Drive Blue Santa program serves Law Enforcement, Fire, Public Safety Officials, and Corrections Officers.
 This program is one of eight ongoing assistance endeavors we do to support our community, city, and state.
 There is no sign-up for the public; our recipients are selected by Public Safety personnel based upon direct encounters where needs are discovered.

 Gifts are provided throughout the year – not just at Christmas – at no charge to the officer or family to improve the way children in need or danger see the men and women in uniform.

 Over nearly four decades, nearly 8 million gifts have been given away to over a million children through the hands of Police, Fire, and 911 Emergency Services personnel.
 We have changed young lives and family opinions in positive ways, one house at a time, and that includes the Blue Santas themselves.

 Monetary contributions are used to purchase items needed to fill in donation gaps.
 Our largest need is always gifts for teen and pre-teen boys and girls.
 This age group is most vulnerable to crime, unrest, and gang activity.
 An officer at their door with gifts and personal items is an incredible and lifelong positive image that those in need never forget!

 The W. Steven Martin Police Toy Drive Foundation is a 501(c)(3) non-profit organization and has NO payroll expenses.
 We are all volunteers and supporters.
 ALL donations are used for gifts and expenses to keep these programs working year round.
 If you want to help, please click on the Donate or Contact button above.